Martin-Bullman/interoperability-of-cloud-monitoring-data/README.md

 <p align="center">
     <em>
         In the dynamic landscape of cloud computing, effective monitoring is vital for real-time insights.
 However, the surge in diverse monitoring tools has led to incompatible data interchange formats.
         This project addresses this challenge by systematically evaluating and selecting efficient human-readable and binary serialization options, resulting in a novel data interchange format.
    </em>
 </p>

 <p align="center">
     <em>
-        The project and its findings where also Published in: 2016 5th IEEE International Conference on Cloud Networking (Cloudnet)
+        The project and its findings where also Published in: 2016 5th IEEE International Conference on Cloud Networking (CloudNet)
     </em>
 </p>